Casa de mi padre

-Casa de mi padre (House of My Father or simply My Father's House) is a 2012 Spanish-language American Western comedy film directed by Matt Piedmont, written by Harper Steele, and starring Will Ferrell, Gael García Bernal, Diego Luna and Génesis Rodríguez.
+Casa de mi Padre (House of My Father or simply My Father's House) is a 2012 Spanish-language American Western comedy film directed by Matt Piedmont, written by Harper Steele, and starring Will Ferrell, Gael García Bernal, Diego Luna and Génesis Rodríguez.
 It was described to be in the style of an "overly dramatic 1970s telenovela" and tells the story of Armando Álvarez, who must save his father's ranch from a powerful drug lord.
-Casa de mi padre was released on March 16, 2012.
+Casa de mi Padre was released on March 16, 2012 by Pantelion Films (through Lionsgate).

 Plot

-Armando Álvarez (Will Ferrell) has lived and worked on his father's ranch in Mexico his entire life.
-As the ranch encounters financial difficulties, Armando's younger brother Raúl (Diego Luna), shows up with his new fiancée, Sonia (Génesis Rodríguez).
+Armando Álvarez has lived and worked on his father's ranch in Mexico his entire life.
+As the ranch encounters financial difficulties, Armando's younger brother Raúl shows up with his new fiancée, Sonia.
 It seems that Raúl's success as an international businessman means the ranch's troubles are over as he pledges to settle all debts his father has incurred.
-But when Armando falls for Sonia, and Raúl's business dealings turn out to be less than legitimate, all hell breaks loose as they find themselves in a war with Mexico's most feared drug lord, the mighty Onza (Gael García Bernal).
+But when Armando falls for Sonia, and Raúl's business dealings turn out to be less than legitimate, all hell breaks loose as they find themselves in a war with Mexico's most feared drug lord, the mighty Onza.